-The Society for Learning in Retirement, London (SLR) began as a kernel of an idea in 1993 and by 1994 offered its first courses.
-The intent over the ensuing years has been to appeal to everyone 55+, regardless of their formal education, who are willing to actively participate in their own and others’ learning.
+SLR (The Society for Learning in Retirement, London) began as a kernel of an idea in 1993 and by 1994 offered its first courses.
+The intent over the ensuing years has been to appeal to everyone 55+, regardless of their formal education, who are willing to actively participate in their own and others’ learning in a social environment.

 SLR has an illustrious pedigree.
 The idea started at Harvard University and was adopted by a group at McGill University in Montreal.
 Geoff Wright, one of the founders and former president of the McGill group, moved to London where he began our Society for Learning in Retirement.
-Another founding member of the McGill group moved to Kelowna B.C. where he began a Society for Learning in Retirement in 1994.
-Happily, all are still flourishing which attests to the attraction of the concept of peer learning.
+Another founding member of the McGill group moved to Kelowna B.C. where he began another Society for Learning in Retirement in 1994.

 We met in this excellent space from 1994 to 2008.
 Here we offered ten courses in the fall and ten in the winter on a wide variety of topics.
 Members could join the group of their choice with a limit of twenty members.
 Each person was responsible for one hour, a short presentation followed by discussion.
 This format has always attracted people with lively, curious minds who like active participation.

 We could have continued in this comfortable mode forever, but the world is not static and change arrives to challenge us.
 In 2005 Westminster College sold their property to The University of Western Ontario and became a charitable foundation.
 In 2008 they moved to The Mount, taking us with them and providing space until 2013.
-While they will continue to give us support, we need to become independent.
+While they continued to give us support, we needed to become independent.

 In 2007 we incorporated and in 2009 we received charitable status.
 These steps were taken to ensure our continuation.

-In 2009 we added spring courses to our program and in 2011 we added activity groups which have proved to be very popular.
-We also offer noon hour discussion groups and off and on campus interest groups.
+In 2009 we added spring courses to our program, and in 2011 we added activity and discussion groups which have proved to be equally popular.
+Social events and interest groups have added to the variety of offerings available.